Special Needs

 Services

-Design Services for Autism (ASD) and Sensory Regulation - residential
+Design Services for Autism (ASD) and Sensory Regulation

 What I do: I give neurodivergent clients a space that feels like a sanctuary and looks like a dream.
 I’ll design a unique space customized to meet their needs and support their emotional and physical wellbeing.

-Design Services for Barrier-free Accessibility - residential
+Design Services for Barrier-free Accessibility

 We all deserve to feel comfortable and safe in our home.